Export eDiscovery search results to a PST file

 A supported browser:

-Use the Exchange admin center to export In-Place eDiscovery search results to a PST
+Use the EAC to export In-Place eDiscovery search results to a PST file

-Go to Compliance management > In-place eDiscovery & hold.
+In the EAC, go to Compliance management > In-Place eDiscovery & Hold.

 In the eDiscovery PST Export Tool window, do the following: